TrustworthySystemLab/LostInTranslation/README.md

-"Lost in translation" companion code samples
+*"Lost in translation"* companion code samples
 ===================

-This repository contains code examples accompanying the paper "Lost in translation: Exposing hidden compiler optimization opportunities".
+This repository contains code examples accompanying the paper *"Lost in translation: Exposing hidden compiler optimization opportunities"*.

 The files are organized according to the architecture and the MiBench benchmark discussed in the paper: